techgod/Android-Pro-Course/Week 3/README.md

 **STRONGLY Suggested Reading:** [Starting a New Activity](https://developer.android.com/training/basics/firstapp/starting-activity)

 That's the basic crux of Week 3.
 I'll be also be uploading the demo project I had created during the GD in the ***code*** folder.
+Going through the given links and the demo code should give you a good undestanding of the whole concept.
+Have fun!

 ### Make sure you check the assignments in the 'assignments' folder and complete them before the deadline!